ISchwandner/Wildebeest/README.md

 ###   PROJECT   ###

 Develop a habitat suitability model based on historic GPS movement data of wildebeest in the Greater Mara.
 Use this model to make predictions of habitat suitabilty across the study area and then analyse connectivity using the inverse of the predicted suitability as a resistance surface in Circuitscape.
-Connectivity analysis in Circuitscape v.4.0 to run in R found under **https://github.com/ISchwandner/Circuitscape.git**.
-Also contains analysis of simulated restoration via fence removal.
-Validation of results from both found here.
+Connectivity analysis in Circuitscape v.4.0 to run in R .
+Additionally contains analysis of simulated restoration via fence removal and validation of results from both.

 ###   CONTENTS  ###